rcc-uchicago/user-guide/docs/slurm-sbatch.md

 #SBATCH --qos=cron

 # Specify a valid Cron string for the schedule.
 This specifies that
-# the Cron job run once per day at 5:15a.
+# The Cron job runs once per day at 5:15a.
 SCHEDULE='15 5 * * *'

 # Here is an example of a simple command that prints the hostname and